jean997/gfa_pipeline/README.md

 The GWAS data itself can be in one of three formats:

 - A vcf file downloaded from the IEU Open GWAS database
-- The format used by the [Neale Lab for UK Biobank results](http://www.nealelab.is/uk-biobank)
 - A flat file (eg csv, tsv etc) with columns for snp, effect and non-effect alleles, effect estimate, and standard error